$300 million to $245 billion in 18 years...Not to shabby

 Let’s go back in history...

 The first episode of Friends aired in 1994.
 The first episode of The Office in 2005.
 Both were created before Netflix made the jump into original content.
-Both shows are decade-defining shows and will command an audience twenty or thirty years after their creation.
+Nevertheless, both shows are decade-defining and will command an audience twenty or thirty years after their creation.